galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 module.exports = resolvers;
 ```

 Wait?
-How will it load the villain and the heroes as we have defined on our type definition?
+How will it load the villain and the heroes as we have defined in our type definition?

-This is important!
+This is important! 👇👇

 There is a resolver for `Movies`.
 Whenever a `Movie` type is returned this resolver will be invoked to grab related data (if the user requested it).
-Here it has a resolver for `villain`, it basically calls a data-source and them it bring data from `/villains/{id}` with the `id` coming from the parent, I mean, the movie.
+Here it has a resolver for `villain`, it basically calls a data-source and then it brings data from `/villains/{id}` with the `id` coming from the parent, I mean, the movie.

 ```javascript
 //resolvers.js